 It shall be the duty of the city engineer to determine whether or not the location and legal description of the street or alley proposed for vacation are sufficiently known to the city so that an accurate legal description of the proposed vacation can be known with certainty.
-If the city engineer determines that these matters are not known or are not accurately known, then the city shall notify the petitioners of the necessity of having an accurate, professional survey of the property proposed for vacation within the boundaries of the proposed vacation marked upon the ground with an accurate legal description of the proposed vacation to be furnished to the city.
+If the city engineer determines that these matters are not known or are not accurately known, then the city shall notify the petitioners of the necessity of having an accurate, professional survey of the proposed vacation marked upon the ground with an accurate legal description of the proposed vacation to be furnished to the city.
 The city shall not proceed further upon the vacation petition until such a survey has been done and legal description has been received.
 (Ord.
 948 § 4, 1977).